Zero Screen Time Required

 Mom of Grace, age 6

-As a kindergarten teacher I wish every family had this.
-The kids who use it come in with such a different comfort level talking about food and bodies.
-It shows.
+As a kindergarten teacher, I wish every family had this bundle.
+The kids who use it have such a different comfort level with new foods.

 Linda C.